 I am in Kentucky.
 Visiting future in-laws.
 Time being what we will of it, I do not wish to call them “future” in-laws.
 The future is “then,” and they do not feel like “then,” and no one knows what then will or won’t be.
 This is now, and they feel like now, which feels like this.

 So.
 I am in Kentucky.
 Visiting in-laws.
 Seen and heard birds and accents and people I’ve never known before.
 Shopped at a 24-hour Wal-Mart.
 Been bitten for the first time in my life by a horsefly.
 Been bitten for the second, third, fourth, fifth, and sixth time by a horsefly.
-Been to a supermarket with signs saying you must buy cigarettes in the checkout lanes and not at the service desk; this is the opposite of what signs say in NY.
-I’ve gone to a baseball game and scored a goal in a soccer game and met more tennis players in a week than all the prior years of this life.
+Been to a supermarket with signs saying you must buy cigarettes in the checkout lanes and not at the service desk, the opposite of what signs say in NY.
+I’ve gone to a baseball game and scored a goal in a family soccer game and met more tennis players in a week than all the prior years of this life.

 I think I’m eating elk tonight.
 I am enjoying Kentucky.
-Enjoying my in-laws.
+Enjoying my future in-laws.
 Time is a bit stretchier here, now.
 This.

 Not really talking these days.

 So far 2017 has not been my healthiest year to date.
 In fact, most of my loved ones seem to have been dealing with infections and bloodwork and tests since before Christmas.
 Generally I try to adopt a “Don’t worry until you have something concrete to worry about” attitude, because more generally I try to live by “The universe unfolds as it must; you can’t bend it; maybe bend you?”